antoniorand/PhoenixWhisper/README.md

 # PhoenixWhisper
-This is the project for an OpenAI Whisper and GPT/MTM use case: a language learning platform that lets you watch your favorite YouTube videos with two subtitles that run in parallel with the video
+This is the project for an OpenAI Whisper with GPT/MTM use case: a language learning platform that lets you watch your favorite YouTube videos with dual subtitles

 Creating a Virtual Environment:
 ```bash